-- A1.
-Synthesis of poly-aniline and its conductivity measurement. - A2.
+- A1. .
+Synthesis of poly-aniline and measurement of its conductivity. - A2.
 Synthesis of iron oxide nano-particles - A3.
 Determination of COD of industrial waste water - A4.
-Determination of copper in brass alloy.
+Determination of Copper in brass alloy.

 B - Exercise (compulsorily any 3 to be conducted):